johnpfield/mytime/README.md

 The mapping of the abstract roles `PublicBeanMethodUserRole` and `PrivateBeanMethodUserRole` to an `actual` LDAP group is also done in the file `mytime/mytime-ear/src/main/resources/META-INF/geronimo-application.xml`.
 We have mapped the abstract role for the private method to the actual LDAP group called `role1', and the abstract role for the public method to the actual LDAP group called 'role2'.
 Again, this was an arbitrary choice.
 You can expermiment with other role-to-group mappings.

 Notice that the stuff that is enterprise-specific is done in one container-specific deployment descriptor, in the case of Geronimo 3 this is the geronimo-application.xml.
 We have secured both the Web tier resources and the EJB tier resources in one file, an artifact that is owned by the enterprise deployer.

 Conversely, the stuff that is fixed at application design time (the mapping of abstract roles to pages and bean methods) is done in the web.xml and ejb-jar.xml files, respectively.
 These files are owned by the application supplier, and would not change on a per-deployment basis.
 As noted, the geronimo-application.xml file would be customized by the enterprise deployment team.

+### The EJB 3.0 Interceptor

+EJB 3.0 includes the capability to use Aspect Oriented Programming techniques in your application.

+Specifically, EJB 3.0 supports the use of Interceptors, which enable you to intercept a call to an EJB method, in order to inject (at runtime) additional code that implements logic for cross-cutting concerns.
+In this project, we've included a dependency on an interceptor component we call the Pivotal Security Interceptor (PSI-JEE).
+Full details for the PSI are available [here.](https://github.com/johnpfield/psi-jee)

+If for some reason you do not want to use the interceptor, you can simply remove the dependency from the MyTime EJB deployment descriptor prior to deployment.
+It is recommended that you first create a git branch, and then edit two files:  the mytime-ejb/src/main/resources/META-INF/ejb-jar.xml and the mytime-ejb/pom.xml to remove this dependency.
+The specific XML elements you would be looking to remove are the same ones identified in the [Quick Start](https://github.com/johnpfield/psi-jee#quick-start) discussion of that project page.